The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Lately Gwangjang Market has gotten a bit of a negative image.
 Vendors are charging tourists higher prices and seem to think that tourists are meant to be exploited.
 It’s up to you how you feel about that.

 While I did eat some good kimbap and sundae there (September 2022), I didn’t go back there again, as I feel that there are other places to get real and better food in Seoul!
-But for the first time a solo female travels to Seoul, it’s definitely fun to have at least a look.
+But for the first time in Seoul, it’s definitely fun to have at least a look.

 Korean National War Museum